impresso/impresso-language-identification-cookbook/README.md

 ## Creating LID statistics

-During stage 2, diagnostics files in JSON format are produced for each collection that aggregate information from the individual content item files.
+During the ensemble stage, diagnostics files in JSON format are produced for each collection that aggregate information from the individual content item files.
 These statistics can be aggregated across the entire collection: